 - Bokonbaevo area: Bel-Tam beach yurt camp, ~$30 per person with meals

-Daily costs around the lake mirror the rest of the country: $30-40 per day gets a guesthouse bed, three cafe meals, marshrutka hops, and an entry fee or two, while $70-90 covers a resort room or a private driver.
-The one genuine splurge-trap is July-August Cholpon-Ata, where beachfront rooms triple in price and are still worse value than a south-shore guesthouse.
+Daily costs around the lake mirror the rest of the country: $30-40 per day covers a guesthouse bed, three cafe meals, marshrutka hops, and an entry fee or two, while $70-90 buys a resort room or a private driver.
+The one genuine trap is July-August Cholpon-Ata, where beachfront rooms triple in price and are still worse value than a south-shore guesthouse.
 If your dates are flexible, the first half of September buys the same lake with half the people and two-thirds the prices.

 Frequently Asked Questions